 Enhancing the Diversity of the NIH-Funded Workforce Consortium Members

 DPC Data Sharing Agreement

 BUILD awards consist of linked grants issued to undergraduate institutions to implement and study innovative approaches to engaging and retaining students from diverse backgrounds in biomedical research, potentially helping them on the pathway to become future contributors to the NIH-funded research enterprise.
-BUILD awards differ from other NIH-funded training grants in that they aim to achieve simultaneous impact at the student, faculty and institutional levels.
-Through implementing a variety of innovative approaches to research skill building and training, mentorship and institutional change, the BUILD-funded institutions address various challenges faced by students, faculty and institutions.
+BUILD awards differ from other NIH-funded training grants in that they aim to achieve simultaneous impact at the student, faculty, and institutional levels.
+Through implementing a variety of innovative approaches to research skill building and training, mentorship, and institutional change, the BUILD-funded institutions address various challenges faced by students, faculty and institutions.
 In addition, by disseminating effective interventions and strategies to diversify biomedical research, BUILD institutions contribute to broader transformational impact at an institutional level.

 Funded BUILD institutions partner with nearly 100 institutions, both pipeline and research-intensive, to broaden the pool of students participating in biomedical research training and maximize opportunities for faculty/staff development.
-As part of the Diversity Program Consortium, BUILD is a cooperative agreement, in that NIH project scientists and program officials work with each BUILD institution, and the institutions collaborate with each other on planning and sharing ideas for new, creative ways to address their students’ needs in real time.
+As part of the Diversity Program Consortium, BUILD is a cooperative agreement, thus, NIH project scientists and program officials work closely with each BUILD institution, and the institutions collaborate with each other on planning and sharing ideas for new, creative ways to address their students’ needs.
 Each site has a core for administration, institutional development, student training, and research enrichment, which helps ensure programming is targeted to each of the three levels.

 The BUILD sites and their programs are:

 The Building Infrastructure Leading to Diversity (BUILD) TL4 program is part of the NIGMS undergraduate program umbrella cited in 42 CFR 66.102.